jrlmx/sourdough/README.md

 ## To-Do

+- [x] Implement a package list with composer and npm packages to be installed.
 - [ ] Add more prompts & options for package installation.
-- [ ] Implement a package list with composer and npm packages to be installed.
 - [ ] Include better error handling for unsupported systems.
 - [ ] Add fallback to composer create-project when creating the project.

+- [ ] Add Darkmode Selector to layout